Manaslu Circuit Trek

 Telephone availability:

 Nowadays, most villages have phone service and mobile reception.
 NCELL and Nepal Telecom are our two major SIM card providers.
-Nepal Telecom is recommended by NTE for better reception in the Manaslu region.
+NTE recommends Nepal Telecom for better reception in the Manaslu region.

 Battery Charging:

 Despite being in a very remote trekking region, most of the tea houses have either electricity or solar power.
 Each tea house charges a small fee for electricity.
 A fully charged device costs roughly 2/3 of a dollar in rupees.
-Carrying a power bank may be useful during the trek in the Himalayas.
+Hence, carrying a power bank or solar-powered charger may be useful during the trek in the Himalayas.

 Porter:

 As per the tailored-made packages, porter is excluded.
 But if you would like to have porters, we will be more than happy to offer them.
 Normally, we provide a porter for two people, and he carries 20 kilos.
 A porter makes a massive difference in terms of avoiding carrying a burden of kilos and enjoying the beautiful surroundings.
-I am pretty sure you are fit enough, but if you ask me, I would recommend a porter since it makes a huge difference on the high altitude, rugged, and uneven trails.
+I am pretty sure you are fit enough, but if you ask me, I would recommend a porter for this trek since you will be trekking on the high altitude, rugged, and uneven trails.

-When you are planning holidays for new destinations, it often comes to mind what to pack.
-Especially for adventure journeys like the Manaslu Circuit Trek in the Himalayas of Nepal.
-As per our 25 years of experience in trekking in Nepal, NTE makes you stress-free and suggests the following gear:
+When you are planning holidays for new destinations, one of the major concerns is: what to pack.
+Especially for adventurous journeys like the Manaslu Region Trek in the Himalayas of Nepal.
+As per our 25 years of experience in trekking in Nepal, NTE suggests the following gear for a stress-free journey:

 • Raincoat, such as a poncho, or a combination jacket and trousers